WellFiredDevelopment/dotProfileDocumentation/source/api/classes/class_wellFired_profile_profile.rst

 - void **ProcessData** **(** :ref:`IProfileProcessor<interface_IProfileProcessor>` processor **)**

+    **Description**

         How do you want to process the data.
 We provide many default processors including the VisualProcessor, which will display data to the screen

     **Implements:** :ref:`IProfile<interface_WellFired.Profile.IProfile>`